 These gag clauses are usually buried in the fine print and often go unread.

-observes, is that "there is no national consensus on whether such gags are legal or not," as "some courts have deemed such clauses unconscionable while other courts have been very reluctant to interfere, citing freedom to
+Jonathan Tung observes, is that "there is no national consensus on whether such gags are legal or not," as "some courts have deemed such clauses unconscionable while other courts have been very reluctant to interfere, citing

 Congress steps in

-(R -- South Dakota), the bill renders contractual gag clauses void if they prohibit consumers from reviewing products or assessing performance, and if the clauses constitute "form contracts."
-(Many lawyers would term these
+John Thune (R -- South Dakota), the bill renders contractual gag clauses void if they prohibit consumers from reviewing products or assessing performance, and if the clauses constitute "form contracts."
+(Many lawyers would term

-because the consumer has almost no power or leverage to negotiate a better deal.)
-The Consumer Review Freedom Act also gives the Federal Trade Commission
+adhesion contracts because the consumer has almost no power or leverage to negotiate a better deal.)
+The Consumer Review Freedom Act also gives the

 Here, Congress is following the lead of California, which in 2014 became the first state to adopt

-forbidding businesses from gagging their customers.
-The measure is also supported by Yelp
+a statute forbidding businesses from gagging their customers.
+The measure is also supported by

 A matter of contract, not the First Amendment